-Title/Number EUTF Support to inclusive, equitable and quality education for Syrian refugees and vulnerable children in host communities in Jordan Total cost Total estimated cost: EUR 42 million Total amount drawn from the EU Trust Fund: EUR 42 million Country The Hashemite Kingdom of Jordan Locations The action shall be carried out at the following locations: Component 1.
-Zaatari, Azraq, and Emirate refugee camps; Component 2.
-Eleven Makani centres in host communities Implementing Partner (s) Direct management: Ministry of Education Jordan; service provider Indirect management: UNICEF Main Stakeholder (s) Ministry of Education (MoE); Ministry of Planning and International Cooperation (MoPIC), Ministry of Socia Development (MoSD), UNICEF; Syrian refugees Communities and vulnerable children in host communities CBOs managing the Makani centres; donors' coordination group Aid method / Method of Direct management through: implementation - Budget Support - Procurement of services Indirect management with UNICEF SDGs Sustainable Development Goal 4: Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all DAC-code 51010 - General Budget Support Objectives To improve the quality of education and to enhance the capacity of the education system for Syrian refugee children, particularly in camp environments.
+Title/Number EUTF Support to inclusive, equitable and quality education for Syrian refugees and vulnerable children in host communities in Jordan Total cost Total estimated cost: EUR 46 million Total amount drawn from the EU Trust Fund: EUR 46 million Country The Hashemite Kingdom of Jordan Locations The action shall be carried out at the following locations: Component 1.
+Zaatari, Azraq, King Abdullah Park and Emirate refugee camps; Component 2.
+Eleven Makani centres in host communities Implementing Partner (s) Direct management: Ministry of Education Jordan; service provider Main Stakeholder (s) Indirect management: UNICEF Ministry of Education (MoE); Ministry of Planning and International Cooperation (MoPIC), Ministry of Social Development (MoSD), UNICEF; Syrian refugees, Ministry of Water and Irrigation Communities and vulnerable children in host communities; CBOs managing the Makani centres; donors' coordination group Aid method / Method of Direct management through: implementation - Budget Support - Procurement of services Indirect management with UNICEF SDGs Sustainable Development Goal 4: Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all; Sustainable Development Goal 6: Ensure availability and D. C. J. sustainable management of water and sanitation for all DAC-code 51010 - General Budget Support Objectives To improve the quality of education and to enhance the capacity of the education system for Syrian refugee children, particularly in camp environments.
 To increase the enrolment of out of school Syrian refugees and vulnerable children in formal education.
+To provide essential WASH services in refugee camps to ensure that the most vulnerable children and their families living in high-risk communities are protected from the primary and secondary impacts of the COVID-19 outbreak.

 Main Activities Support the development of the national capacities, including through policy dialogue and advocacy, in order to increase enrolment rates and service delivery in education.
 Independent monitoring, performance assessment and reporting on the implementation of the education policy and Budget Support.